Westmoreland prosecutors contend drug trafficking scheme designed to pay inmate's legal costs

 Bray, 31, of Jeannette, who pleaded guilty to drug offenses that resulted from the 2011 arrest, served a 3- t0 6-year prison sentence and testified against Moore at his 2013 trial.
 Bray was the prosecution's key witness on Tuesday against Franklin.

-He told jurors Moore, operating from a cell at the State Correctional Institution in Huntingdon County, arranged for Franklin to delivery him heroin to be sold in Westmoreland County.
+He told jurors Moore, operating from a cell at the state prison in Huntingdon County, arranged for Franklin to deliver heroin to be sold in Westmoreland County.
 A portion of the profits from drug sales were to finance Moore's appeal.

 Bray said he agreed to the arrangement because he owed Moore for taking the brunt of the blame after the 2011 arrests.